 If you are experiencing any shoulder pain, or have a unique type of pain not listed, please contact our team today.
 Once an appointment is scheduled, you will meet with our knowledgeable Illinois Pain & Spine Institute doctors who will diagnose and treat the source of your painful condition.
 Possible treatments may include:

 - Stem Cell Therapy – Stem cell therapy may be appropriate for those experiencing shoulder pain.
 Call us now for more information regarding stem cell therapy for hip pain.

 - Platelet Rich Plasma – Patients have found pain relief and improved function from platelet rich plasma for shoulder pain.
-The physician at Illinois Pain Institute may consider PRP for your shoulder condition.
+The physician at Illinois Pain & Spine Institute may consider PRP for your shoulder condition.